Which Scandinavian languages should I learn?

 However, Finnish and Icelandic are different.

 Language learning is never easy.
-It’s going to take a lot of time, effort, persistence, and discipline.
+It requires a lot of time, effort, persistence, and discipline.

-While there can be some challenges due to regional dialects, learning anyone is almost like learning three in one!
+While regional dialects can present challenges, learning anyone is like learning three in one!

-Norwegians, Danes, and Swedes can communicate without any knowledge of the other.
+Norwegians, Danes, and Swedes can communicate without knowing the other.

 2. Not very difficult for English speaker